TrackerLounge/DojoJoe/README.md

 * Peanut Butter Plastic container for the head
 * Spray foam (I had some extra outdoor spray foam from a previous project)
 * Note: I originally used 100 lb zip ties to attach the joints.
 However, I found that I would break a joint after 1 to 10 iterations of a joint lock.
+* 2 Denim bags.
+I place one bag on each foot and insert a 5 pound weight in each bag to keep Dojo Joe's feet from flying about.
+* Free Anchor weight to attach the end of the line to the ground.
+Hopefully, the weight will slide on the ground before the ceiling bolt fails.

 # Size / Scale
 I tried to replicate my own bone structure.
 I measured my arm to get the length of the PVC pipes to create the ulna and radius and repeated the process for each major bone of the body.
 I did not create every bone of the body.
 For example, I did not create ribs.
 I only have two fingers and a thumb.
 These simplifications

+# Ceiling Mounting
+I orignially built this for a small 8 x 8 ft apartment space.
+Ideally the ceiling mount would be placed 4 ft from any wall as the dummy's arms can fly out wide while preforming certain joint locks and hit walls or you.
+However, I have mounted it closer to the wall at times (e.g. 2.5 feet away from way).
+This works but is less than ideal.
+It can make it hard to practice moving behind the dummy and can make noise or damage the wall if a pvc arm hits the wall.

+# Noise
+The pulley can make a squeeking noise.
+A little oil can reduce the noise.
+The rope, running thru the pulley can also make noise.
+If you are living in a apartment complex, the neighbors may hear this and ask you to avoid practice during sleeping hours.